mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 <!-- NOTE - is it worth looking at types of collaboration - and specifically why I am interested in real life collaboration rather than online collabs  -->

-The aims of this literature review:

-- introduce concepts that may also inform conceptual framework / methodology
-- outline existing game making pedagogies  & resources for learning coding
-  - CT in relation to Design Patterns - abstract / concrete elements
-- focus in on cultural / social elements of particular promising pedagogies.

 <!-- I've done previous planning here.
 chapters/planning/lit review/meta notes on planning lit rev/My thoughts on lit review_.docx.md